SahilMehra25/Portfolio/Nashville Housing Data Cleaning/readme.txt

-Using the provided excel file and further cleaning it using SQL.
+Using the provided Excel file and further cleaning it using SQL.